 The truth is that a credit card is great for budgeting because you’ll get an itemized (and sometimes categorized) list of all your spending every month.
 Go back regularly and compare your spending to your budget to keep yourself accountable.

-As far as I’m concerned, proper spending habits begin with setting and sticking to a budget.
+As far as I’m concerned, proper spending habits begin with setting and sticking to good budgeting principles.

 Cash, debit and credit are just methods of payment.
 Which one of these payment methods actually gives you money back?